DigitallyDeja/Cosmetic_Sales_Datapt2/README.md

 # Cosmetic_Sales_Datapt2
-This project explores a new set of KPIs that could be answered from the Cosmetic_Sales_Data.
+This project explores a new set of KPIs that could be answered from the <a href="https://github.com/DigitallyDeja/Cosmetic_Sales_Data">Cosmetic_Sales_Data</a>.
 The data was cleaned in SQL and visualized in Tableau.

+# Dataset used

 ## Questions KPIs
 ### Summary KPI